Azure/RAI-vNext-Preview/README.md

 ## Supported scenarios, models and datasets

 `azureml-responsibleai` supports computation of Responsible AI insights for `scikit-learn` models that are trained on `pandas.DataFrame`.
-The `azureml-responsibleai` accept both models and pipelines as input as long as the model or pipeline implements a `predict` or `predict_proba` function that conforms to the `scikit-learn` convention.
+The `azureml-responsibleai` package accepts both models and SciKit-Learn pipelines as input as long as the model or pipeline implements a `predict` or `predict_proba` function that conforms to the `scikit-learn` convention.
 If not compatible, you can wrap your model's prediction function into a wrapper class that transforms the output into the format that is supported (`predict` or `predict_proba` of `scikit-learn`), and pass that wrapper class to modules in `azureml-responsibleai`.

 Currently, we support datasets having numerical and categorical features.
 The following table provides the scenarios supported for each of the four responsible AI insights:-